MeredithHilgeman/gcp-bigquery-sql/README.md

 NYC Service Requests Logs
 Location: bigquery-public-data.new_york.311_service_requests

-Out of the 30,611,813 records in the dataset there 72% that have no due date.
-Maybe we can help provide a due date when a new request in created by building a predictive model for request duration.
+Out of the 30,611,813 records in the dataset there are 72% that have no due date.
+Maybe we can help provide a due date when a new request is created by building a predictive model for request duration.

 ```sql